cloudevents/spec/spec.md

 ## Context Attributes

-Every CloudEvent conforming to this specification MUST include context attributes designated as REQUIRED and MAY include one or more OPTIONAL context attributes.
+Every CloudEvent conforming to this specification MUST include context attributes designated as REQUIRED, MAY include one or more OPTIONAL context attributes and MAY include one or more extension attributes.

 These attributes, while descriptive of the event, are designed such that they can be serialized independent of the event data.
 This allows for them to be